 Broccoli contains antioxidants which make it have excellent anti-inflammatory capabilities.
 In addition to antioxidants, broccoli also contains a compound called sulforaphane that has also been shown to help battle chronic inflammation.
 There are so many ways to enjoy broccoli both raw and cooked and if you need further motivation then read HERE for delicious recipes.

 Carrots have great anti-inflammatory properties due to their Vitamin A and Beta-carotene content.
-These contributors have been believed to help fight inflammation.
+These contributors have been believed to help fight inflammation for those who suffer with joint pain.
 Many other orange-colored vegetables such as squash and sweet potatoes should have the same benefits as well.

 Unlike most vegetables, carrots are believed to have a higher nutritional content when they are cooked rather than eaten raw.
 When trying to fight off joint pain it would be wise to add carrots to your daily diet.
 To get inspired about how to add more carrots to your meals find the recipes HERE.